 Zero Waste Products and How to Use Them

 Please remember that the products I use work for me but might not work for you.
 Everyone has their very own hair structure and you should embrace it just the way it is.
-Don’t give up on a holistic hair care if you have trouble finding the right way for you; there is a natural way for everybody!
+Don’t give up on zero waste hair care if you have trouble finding the right way for you; there is a natural way for everybody!

 Brushes and Morning Routine